Apostasy in Islam: Overlap with blasphemy

-The three types (conversion, blasphemy and heresy) of apostasy may overlap—for example some "heretics" were alleged not to be actual self-professed Muslims, but (secret) members of another religion, seeking to destroy Islam from within.
+The three types (conversion, blasphemy and heresy) of apostasy may overlap – for example some "heretics" were alleged not to be actual self-professed Muslims, but (secret) members of another religion, seeking to destroy Islam from within.
 (Abdullah ibn Mayun al-Qaddah, for example, "fathered the whole complex development of the Ismaili religion and organisation up to Fatimid times," was accused by his different detractors of being (variously) "a Jew, a Bardesanian and most commonly as an Iranian dualist") In Islamic literature, the term "blasphemy" sometimes also overlaps with kufr ("unbelief"), fisq (depravity), isa'ah (insult), and ridda (apostasy).
 Because blasphemy in Islam included rejection of fundamental doctrines, blasphemy has historically been seen as an evidence of rejection of Islam, that is, the religious crime of apostasy.
 Some jurists believe that blasphemy automatically implies a Muslim has left the fold of Islam.
 A Muslim may find himself accused of being a blasphemer, and thus an apostate on the basis of one action or utterance.

 Collective apostasy

 In collective apostasy, a self-proclaimed Islamic group/sect are declared to be heretics/apostates.
-Groups treated as collective apostates include zindiq, sometimes Sufis, and more recently Ahmadis and Bahais.
+Groups treated as collective apostates include zindiq, sometimes Sufis, and more recently Ahmadis and Baháʼís (although Baháʼís do not consider themselves Muslims but members of a new religion).
 As described above, the difference between legitimate Muslim sects and illegitimate apostate groups can be subtle and Muslims have not agreed on where the line dividing them lies.
 According to Gianluca Parolin, "collective apostasy has always been declared on a case-by-case basis".

 Fetri and national apostates

-Among Ayatollah Ruhollah Khomeini and others in Ja'fari fiqh, a distinction is made between "fetri" or "innate" apostates who grew up Muslims and remained Muslim after puberty until converting to another religion, and "national apostates"—essentially people who grew up non-Muslim and converted to Islam.
+Among Ayatollah Ruhollah Khomeini and others in Ja'fari fiqh, a distinction is made between "fetri" or "innate" apostates who grew up Muslim and remained Muslim after puberty until converting to another religion, and "national apostates" – essentially people who grew up non-Muslim and converted to Islam.
 "National apostates" are given a chance to repent, but "innate apostates are not.